getsentry/sentry-docs/src/wizard/javascript/remix/with-error-monitoring-performance-and-replay.md

 - [Source Maps](https://docs.sentry.io/platforms/javascript/guides/remix/sourcemaps/): Learn how to enable readable stack traces in your Sentry errors.
 - [Remix Features](https://docs.sentry.io/platforms/javascript/guides/remix/features/): Learn about our first class integration with the Remix framework.
-- [Performance Monitoring](https://docs.sentry.io/platforms/javascript/guides/remix/performance/): Track down transactions to connect the dots between 10-second page loads and poor-performing API calls or slow database queries.
-- [Session Replay](https://docs.sentry.io/platforms/javascript/guides/remix/session-replay/): Get to the root cause of an error or latency issue faster by seeing all the technical details related to that issue in one visual replay on your web application.